Shopper, Preparer or Eater?

 What terms do you use when referring to the Customer Vs. Consumer? – Please add a comment below!

-To understand more about the ‘shopper’, ‘preparer’ and ‘eater’ to then make better decisions find out more about our Category Management Academy and our e learning Category Management course by contacting us:
+To understand more about the ‘shopper’, ‘preparer’ and ‘eater’ to then make better decisions find out more about our Category Management Training and our e learning Category Management course by contacting us: